Top quark flavor changing couplings at a muon collider: Single top production at the MuC.

 Now let us go ahead with the discussion of the process of interest.
 In eq.~(\ref{eq:tunn}) we show the cross section of $\mu^- \mu^+ \to t\bar u \nu_\mu \bar \nu_\mu$ for each operator coefficient separately.
 They are given for the four energies of table~\ref{tab:lumin} and we are writing them again in ascending order: \bea \sigma /|C^{\vphi ud}_{13}|^2 &=& 0.016 \; ,\; 0.032 \; ,\; 0.047 \; ,\; 0.058 \;\; {\rm ab}. \nonumber \\ \sigma /|C^{dW}_{13}|^2 &=& 0.31 \; ,\; 0.76 \; ,\; 1.3 \; ,\; 1.8 \;\; {\rm ab}. \nonumber \\ \sigma /|C^{u\vphi}_{13(31)}|^2 &=& 18 \; ,\; 38 \; ,\; 58 \; ,\; 74 \;\; {\rm ab}. \nonumber \\ \sigma /|C^{\vphi q(-)}_{1+3}|^2 &=& 0.09 \; ,\; 0.19 \; ,\; 0.29 \; ,\; 0.37 \;\; {\rm fb}. \\ \sigma /|C^{\vphi u}_{1+3}|^2 &=& 0.19 \; ,\; 0.86 \; ,\; 2.5 \; ,\; 5.0 \;\; {\rm fb}. \nonumber \\ \sigma /|C^{\vphi q(+)}_{1+3}|^2 &=& 0.67 \; ,\; 3.0 \; ,\; 8.8 \; ,\; 17 \;\; {\rm fb}. \nonumber \\ \sigma /|C^{uB}_{13(31)}|^2 &=& 1.2 \; ,\; 4.6 \; ,\; 13 \; ,\; 25 \;\; {\rm fb}. \nonumber \\ \sigma /|C^{uW}_{13(31)}|^2 &=& 4.0 \; ,\; 21 \; ,\; 69 \; ,\; 147 \;\; {\rm fb}. \nonumber \eea The operators $Q_{\vphi ud}$ and $Q_{dW}$ yield remarkably small cross sections, showing that these are indeed low-sensitivity operators.
 Moreover, their coefficients get very strong limits, of order less than $10^{-2}$, from $B$ meson decays and $pp \to \ell \nu$ at the LHC \cite{isidori2010,greljo23}.
 These operators can therefore be ignored in processes based on top production at the MuC.

 In the third place we have $Q_{u\vphi}$.
 This operator belongs to the group that only generates couplings with the top quark, so we do not expect any strong constraints from $B$ measurements.
 The current limits from non observation of $t\to uH$ and $t\to cH$ decays at the LHC as reported by ATLAS are $|C_{13(31)}^{u\vphi}| \leq 0.96$ and $|C_{23(32)}^{u\vphi}| \leq 1.1$ \cite{atlastqh23}.
 In principle, we can imagine that Higgs associated production $\mu^+ \mu^- \to t {\bar u}H$ may be a good probe for this coupling.
 However, we have obtained cross sections of order $10^{-1}$ ab or less at all energies (with coefficient equal to 1).
 For $t\bar u \nu_\mu \bar \nu_\mu$ production we obtain not as small cross section numbers, but they may not be enough to get limits of order 1.
 Therefore, the sensitivity for $C_{13(31)}^{u\vphi}$ at the MuC is likely to be somewhat weaker than the current constraints from the LHC.
+In any case, associated production of top and Higgs may still be an important measurement at the MuC, in a recent article the authors show that CP violating effects of the top Yukawa coupling $ttH$ may be probed through $t\bar t H$ production mode \cite{Cassidy:2023lwd}.

 Regarding the other six operators, when computing the amplitude for $\mu^- \mu^+ \to t\bar u \nu_\mu \bar \nu_\mu$ it turns out that one gets many more possible diagrams than in the associated $t\bar u \gamma (Z)$ production.
 Specifically, for $Q_{\vphi u}$ and $Q_{\vphi q(-)}$ we obtain $15$ diagrams.
 For $Q_{uB}$ we obtain $22$ and for $Q_{uW}$ there are $26$.
 When we consider $Q_{\vphi u}$ or $Q_{\vphi q(-)}$ the s-channel $WW$ fusion diagrams only involve the effective $tuZ$ vector coupling.